mfmceneaney/rgh_projections/pyscripts/README.md

 aggregate_jobs_getKinBinnedAsym_mc_1d_bins.py
 ```

 Similarly, for the 4d asymmetries, use the following two scripts to orchestrate jobs.
+Set `dry_run=False` within the scripts if you actually wish to submit the jobs.
 ```
 orchestrate_jobs_getKinBinnedAsym_mc_4d_bins.py
 orchestrate_jobs_getKinBinnedAsym_dt_4d_bins.py